vladimir1284/fleet-wiki/pages/02.projects/21.fleet/212.developer/2123.credentials/default.en.md

 # Project credentials
-The following credentials are needed to work the project. <mark>The developer that uses new credentials in its work must update this section and alert the rest of the team<mark>.
+The following credentials are needed to work the project.

+!
+The developer that uses new credentials in its work must update this section and alert the rest of the team.

 ## Authentication
 AUTH_SECRET